chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

-the pioneers in this field, Karl Mannheim argued that in contrast to the natural sciences where it was more difficult to observe generational patterns, literature and the humanities were especially prone "to promote the emergence of new entelechies,"[^19] i.e. specifically generational worldviews.
+the pioneers in this field, Karl Mannheim argued that in contrast to the natural sciences where it was more difficult to observe generational patterns, literature and the humanities were especially prone "to promote the emergence of new entelechies," i.e. specifically generational worldviews.[^19]

 Early modern dissertations are a particularly promising corpus from this perspective, because they were authored by members of institutionally